 Expect to have no cell service along the way so if you're using Google Maps, we would suggest downloading the area map to your phone before taking off.
 A printed topo map is an excellent item for your pack as well.

-There are several different routes you can take when getting to the cabin, which you will pass in this order as you go along the 703/ Homestake road and you'll see outlined in detail further below:
+There are several different routes you can take when getting to the cabin, which you will pass in this order as you go along the 703/ Homestake road and you'll see outlined in detail further below.
+Please research these when planning your trip:

 1. Hike in from the start of Holy Cross City Road (road 759) (3.7 miles, 39.403140, -106.443517)